telerik/maui-docs/controls/scheduler/built-in-dialogs.md

        * `Cancel`&mdash;If `True`, cancels the dialog closing.
        * `DialogResult (bool?)`&mdash;Indicates how the dialog was closed. `null` when closed with the **Close** button. `False` when closed with the **Cancel** button. `True` when <BE SPECIFIC>.

-Check a quick example on how the `DialogOpening` and `DialogClosing` events can be used:
+Check a quick example on how to use the `DialogOpening` and `DialogClosing` events:

 **1.** Add the `RadScheduler` definition: